harshavardhan-nandigama/Shell-Scripting-Guide/Day-01/02-Basic-shellscripts.md

 🔹 Line-by-line Explanation

 🔹 Output (Optional)

 ##  What is Metadata in a Shell Script?

-The first line in a shell script is usually:
+Metadata is data about the script.
+It doesn’t affect how the script runs, but it helps developers and system administrators understand what the script is, who wrote it, and why.

+ **Metadata in Shell Scripts - Example**

     #!/bin/bash
+    # Author: Harshavardhan Nandigama
+    # Date: 2025-05-25
+    # Description: This script shows the use of metadata and prints system info
+    # Version: 1.0
+    # License: MIT

-## Very Basic Shell Script with Line-by-Line Explanation
+## Example Shell Sricpt

-    !/bin/bash
-    # This is the shebang (metadata) that specifies the interpreter
+    #!/bin/bash
+    # Author: Harshavardhan Nandigama
+    # Date: 2025-05-25
+    # Description: This script shows the use of metadata and prints system info
+    # Version: 1.0
+    # License: MIT

     # Print a welcome message
-echo "Welcome to Shell Scripting!"
+    echo "Welcome to my metadata example shell script"

-# Define a variable
-name="Harsha"

-# Print the variable using echo
+    # Print hostname
-echo "Hello, $name!"
+    echo "Hostname of this system: $(hostname)"

-# Display the current date and time
+    # Print current user
-date
+    echo "You are logged in as: $USER"

-# Print script completion message
+    # Print current date
-echo "Script executed successfully."
+    echo "Today is: $(date)"